Cat Essentials

 MAINTENANCE

 Always having fresh water available is important, as dehydration in cats is a common problem.
-Most cats tend to drink more if the water is fresh, clean or moving.
+Most cats tend to drink more if the water is fresh, clean, or moving.
 Consider getting a fountain water dish.
 Re-circulating water dishes have carbon filters that remove substances (cats are more sensitive to odours and tastes than we are), providing fresh tasting, filtered water with a multitude of health benefits.

 Cleanliness and Safety